NPellet/lambda-wrappers/README.md

 );
 ```

-Which can then be consumed by the handler as `injectedKey`
+Which can then be consumed by the handler as `injectedKey`.

+Visit
+[this example](https://github.com/NPellet/lambda-wrappers/tree/main/examples/secrets) for a more complete example.

 ## <a name='Configuringruntime'></a>Configuring runtime